Content11 min read

 Common content mistakes to avoid

-Assuming you know what should rank without checking what does rank.
+Skipping the research phase.
+Assuming you know what should rank without checking what actually does rank leads to content that misses the mark on intent, format, or depth.

 The bottom line